exponential-idle-guides/exponential-idle-guides/src/view/ranking-news/2022/oct.md

 October 2022 Top 20 on the leaderboard, their \\(F(t)\\) at the time the list was compiled and their Discord connection (Discord names in brackets are not their nicknames!):

+### News

+- Let's start with some sad news: Snaeky was the last victim of the save switch bug where a save is overwritten and lost his main save (I hope this will be resolved soon!).
+So remember kids: always make backup and do it regularly enough!
+We do have a website for that if you don't have your own cloud storage.
+- Playspout is the first person to break 6700 tau!
+Congrats!
+- I managed to make the rankings a bit earlier!
+I won't try to say I'll keep it at that but it's something^^
+- Gilles was on vacation, he certainly deserved it.
+Okay, so when 1.5? ;)
+- In important news: d4Nf6Bg5 overtook birrel (if this seems like random news to you: no problem).
+This did maybe show the practical effect  of overpush and keeping 2 saves at the same time.
+- Playspout did it again and managed to get a custom theory to the new limit of e150 tau: Sequential Limits has been finished!

 ### Rankings

 1. GenErationNation (Gen) - ee67017: